UniKnow/AgileDev/buildConfiguration/src/site/markdown/javaCodingStandard.md

 | Instance variables | First `public`, then `protected`, and then `private` |
 | Constructors | |
 | Methods | These methods should be grouped by functionality rather than by scope or accessibility.
 For example, a `private` method can be in between two public instance methods.
 The goal is to make reading and understanding the code easier.

+## Indentation

+Four spaces should be used as the unit of indentation.

+### Line length

+Avoid lines longer than 120 characters.

+### Wrapping lines

+When an expression does not fit on a single line, break it according these general principles:

+* Break after a comma.
+* Break before an operator.
+* Align the new line with the beginning of the expression at the same level on the previous line.
+* If the above rules lead to confusion code or to code that's squished against the right margin, just indent 8 spaces instead.

+Here are some examples of breaking method calls:

+    function(expression1, expression2, expression3,
+             expression4, expression5);

+    var = function(expression1,
+                   function2(expression1,
+                             expression2));

+Following is an example of breaking an arithmetic expression.

+    name1 = name2 * (name3 + name4 - name5)
+            + 4 * name6;

+Following are 2 examples of indenting method declarations.
+The first is the conventional case.
+The second would shift the second and third lines to the far right if it is used conventional indentation, so instead it indents only 8 spaces:

+    // CONVENTIONAL INDENTATION
+    someMethod(int arg1, Object otherArg, String yetAnotherArg,
+               Object andStillAnother);

+    // INDENT 8 SPACES TO AVOID VERY DEEP INDENTS private static synchronized verryLongMethodName(int arg1,
+            Object anotherArg, String yetAnotherArg,
+            Object andStillAnother);

+Line wrapping for `if` statements should generally use the 8 space rule, since conventional (4 spaces) indentation makes seeing the body difficult.

+    if ((condition1 && condition2)
+            || (condition3 && condition4)
+            || (condition5 && condition6)) {
+        doSomething();
+    }

+Following are examples to format a ternary expression:

+    alpha = (aLongBooleanExpression) ? beta : gama;

+    alpha = (aLongBooleanExpression)
+            ? beta
+            : gama;